 Rents and Eligibility 100% RGI, residents on income assistance pay the max shelter component.
 Some projects may have a flat rent-on-the-door.
 People who are homeless or at-risk of homelessness including people with drug or alcohol addictions, mental illness or concurrent disorders, women and children fleeing abuse, Indigenous Peoples.
-Household income below HILs Annual income testing Mortgages and Agreements: Phase I & II Operating Agreements: Vary in length, but generally for 35- or 60-year agreements Mortgages: Long-term take-out mortgages up to 35 years for construction Forgivable mortgages (35 years) for capital grant (Phase I only) SROs & MOUs Operator Agreements: Vary in length Operator and Support Services agreements renewed typically 3 years Operating Subsidy Model Not all projects are eligible for subsidy, refer to individual agreements for details Where eligible, standard operating and support services subsidy models apply Where Enhanced Property Services are specified in the agreement, the cost of these services is included in the approved budget
+Household income below HILs Annual income testing Mortgages and Agreements: Phase I &amp; II Operating Agreements: Operating Subsidy Model Not all projects are eligible for subsidy, refer to individual agreements for details Where eligible, standard operating and support services subsidy models apply Where Enhanced Property Services are specified in the agreement, the cost of these services is included in the approved budget